 That has manifested people like Charlie Kirk and it leads us to another of his mis-tweets:

-“The left hates Chick-Fil-A because they unapologetically defend their deeply held Christian beliefs and run their company with high moral conduct and standards They honor the sabbath, treat their workers well, greet all customers wonderfully, and have the best waffle fries ever”
+“The left hates Chick-Fil-A because they unapologetically defend their deeply held Christian beliefs and run their company with high moral conduct and standards They honor the Sabbath, treat their workers well, greet all customers wonderfully, and have the best waffle fries ever”

 He is correct in that I do hate Chick-Fil-A, but not because of closing all day on Sunday.
 I respect the fact that honoring the Sabbath in this way is something dear to their brand of Christianity and that belief system.
 I would never deny them that and I will defend their right to do so.

 He also states that our hate also stems from the company and the bar they have set in regards to moral conduct ( fine, I find that questionable) but he also references the company’s high standards, I hope he means in product and cleanliness, and their dedication to their employees and customers.
 I have no problem with that.
-We need businesses to maintain a high standard when it comes to nurturing and appreciating the people who make them successful and of course, the consumer that provides them revenue.
+We need businesses to maintain a high standard when it comes to nurturing and appreciating the people who make them successful and of course, the consumer that provides them with revenue.

 Kirk’s statement is just some words he pulled out of his ass to make a weak and opinionated Tweet.